Patrician31/RaspberryPiZeroThermostat/README.md

-# NOTE: these were my chicken scratch notes as I was putting this project together, I'm cleaning these out as I go along. you're welcome to leave a commit on the reddit page if you are stuck at a point and I will try to help you and while doing that also improve this readme file.
+# NOTE: these are my chicken scratch notes from putting this project together.
+You're welcome to leave a comment on the reddit page if you are stuck at any point and I will try to help you and while doing that also improve this readme file.

 https://www.reddit.com/r/raspberry_pi/comments/58idhw/20_dollar_wifi_thermostat/